Rock Radio Scrapbook

 Dick Williams chose Canada.

-Williams - one of southwestern Ontario's legendary deejays - could have spent his career in the more lucrative U.S. market.
-In fact, he did a stint in mornings at KDEO in San Diego in the early 1960s (he also jocked at WING Dayton, Ohio and WSAI Cincinnati.)
-But he fell in love with London, Ont., after arriving there at CFPL after his San Diego stint.
-He remained on-air in London into the 21st century.
+"The Tall One" could have spent his career in the more lucrative U.S. market.
+In fact, he did a stint in mornings at KDEO in San Diego in the early 1960s and also jocked at WING Dayton, Ohio and WSAI Cincinnati in a career that began in 1956 at CKCR Kitchener, Ont.
+But Williams stayed in London, Ont., after arriving there at CFPL in 1961.
+He remained on-air in London until 2006, also working in the Forest City at CJBK, Q 97.5 (CIQM) and Oldies 1410 (CKSL).

 Station: CHIQ Hamilton, Ont.